-Every business during its life time will experience a bad review.
+Every business during its life time will experience a negative review.
 It’s how you deal with that review that makes the difference.
 One of the largest review sites used today is TripAdvisor, especially for location based businesses, so knowing how to handle negative reviews on TripAdvisor is a must.
 If incorrectly handled, a negative review can start a downward slope for a business.
+Check out our tips for handling a negative Facebook comments too, if you've got an account for your business.

 Find out what happened